RalphOrland/WebDevPROJECTS/frontendFixes.md

 https://github.com/developer-job-simulation/javascript-crm<br />

 This is a CRM built with in HTML/CSS/JS.
-This webapp helps our business department keep track of their interactions with clients.<br />
+This webapp helps a business department keep track of their interactions with their clients.<br />

 The job is to fix 4 issues:<br />